 Singtel strongly encourages and supports shareholder participation at general meetings.
-Singtel delivers the Notice of AGM and related information a month ahead, providing sufficient time for shareholders to review the Notice of AGM and appoint proxies to attend the AGM if they wish.
+Singtel delivers the Notice of AGM and related information about a month ahead, providing sufficient time for shareholders to review the Notice of AGM and appoint proxies to attend the AGM if they wish.
 The Notice of AGM is also advertised in The Straits Times for the benefit of shareholders.
 Singtel holds its general meetings at central locations in Singapore with convenient access to public transportation.
 Under Singtel's Constitution and pursuant to the Companies Act, the Central Provident Fund Board and relevant intermediaries (as defined in the Companies Act, Chapter 50) may appoint more than two proxies to attend and vote on their behalf.
 A registered shareholder who is not a relevant intermediary may appoint up to two proxies.
 There are separate resolutions at general meetings on each substantially separate issue.
+Singtel currently does not implement voting in absentia by mail or electronic means as the authentication of shareholder identity and other related security and integrity issues remain a concern.

 At each AGM, the Group CEO delivers a presentation to update shareholders on Singtel's progress over the past year.
 Directors and Senior Management are in attendance to address gueries and concerns about Singtel.
 Singtel's external auditor and counsel also attend to help address shareholders' queries relating to the conduct of the audit and the auditor's reports, as well as clarify any points of law, regulation or meeting procedure that may arise.
 Shareholders are informed of the voting procedures and rules governing the meeting.
 The minutes of all general meetings are posted on Singtel's IR website.
-The minutes disclose the names of the Directors, Senior Management and, where relevant, the external auditor and advisors who attended the meetings as well as details of the proceedings, including the questions raised by shareholders and the answers given by the Board/Management.
+The minutes disclose the names of the Directors, Senior Management and, where relevant, the external auditor and advisors who attended the meetings, as well as details of the proceedings, including the questions raised by shareholders and the answers given by the Board/Management.